 In January, we remember Dr. Martin Luther King Jr. and celebrate his peaceful and passionate leadership towards equal existence for all beings.
 His memory fuels our commitment as individuals and in our communities to act with integrity and care.
 We honor Dr. King’s legacy in the middle and upper school with a series of events, including a talk; a 7th-9th grade assembly, film, and discussion; and a special High School Assembly.

 Every year under the auspicious of a new animal, classes are involved in activities celebrating the arrival of the lunar new year.
 The previous day during Main Lesson, students tiClean out desks and cubbies thoroughly, take home old projects, and get rid of old energies.
 On Lunar New Year's Day they write blessings and hang them on a special tree.
 They spend some time discussing the nature of blessings and share about various new year traditions in numerous cultures.

 The Spring Assembly, held on the last day of school before spring break, brings our community together to celebrate the arrival of Spring with songs, Eurythmy and musical performances.
 The Seniors usually prepare their own Eurythmy offering, as this is their last community performance before the Senior Play and graduation.

 This annual concert in April presents talented musicians from all grades.
-We hear the Lower, Middle and High School Orchestras, the Drumming Club, and the Jazz Band, who each offer various musical pieces – from classics to folk to big-band favorites from all over the world.
+We hear the Lower, Middle and High School Orchestras, Taiko Drumming, and the Jazz Band, who each offer various musical pieces – from classics to folk to big-band favorites from all over the world.